draganmla/ShortUrl/README.md

-# ASP.NET Core MVC URL Shortener
+# ASP.NET Core/React URL Shortener
 A basic implementation of an URL shortener web application using ASP.NET Core MVC and Entity Framework Core.

 ## Goal